 What Is a Security?

-The Securities Act and Securities Exchange Act have broad definitions of the term "security."
+The Securities Act and Securities Exchange Act have broad definitions of the term "security" (see Basic Terms for Shareholders and Investors to brush up on your securities terminology).
 Under these Acts, a security includes many familiar investment instruments such as notes, stocks, bonds, and investment contracts.

 Whether a certain investment is considered a security is important, because designation as a security means that the investment is subject to certain registration requirements.
 In general, all securities offered in the U.S. must be registered with the Securities and Exchange Commission (SEC), although there are some exceptions.
 A company offering securities that are not exempt must register them, a process that also involves disclosure of certain information, including:

 - A description of the company's properties and business purpose